 Volga Koval UHC 11/25/17

 Matt Carmichael UOPD 12/11/17

-Jeff Butler СРҒМ 12/7/17
+Jeff Butler CPFM 12/7/17

 Andy Vaughn IS 11/14/17

 Cass Moseley VPRI 6/6/18

 Amy Salmore, Sheryl Johnson, Monte Matthews, Chuck Williams, Analinda Camacho VPRI 7/5/18

 Steve Stuckermeyer EHS 10/15/18

-REVISIONS: The June 2018 PAC recommended that additional feedback be sought from the Office of the Vice President for Research and Innovation ("Research").
-SRS provided the draft policy language to Research leadership for feedback.
+REVISIONS: The June 2018 PAC recommended that additional feedback be sought from Research.
+SRS provided the draft policy language to research leadership for feedback.
 Policy revisions reflect the need to address fire safety concerns as part of physical safety.
 In addition, edits were made to incorporate feedback from Research including: clarification of the process to determine building levels under the policy, articulating a process when stakeholder parties disagree, clarification on the role of CVAT based on recent programmatic changes, and simplification of administrative responsibilities.
 ORIGINAL: While some standards on physical security exist on campus, they are not consistently applied and there is no clear lead department or group assigned to assess risk and determine appropriateness of physical security elements.
 This policy aligns existing standards and establishes a lead entity to assess risk and make recommendations on physical security.